UNINETTSigma2/documentation/code_development/guides/containers.md

 ## Building Apptainer images

 In many cases, you might want to build your own container images and then install additional packages into the image.
-Please refer to this {ref}`building-container` section to read more about it.
+Please refer to this {ref}`Building Container <building-container>` section to read more about it.

 ## Running a container